vicelikedust/GRT_Dashboard_Grabber/README.md

 # GRT Dashboard Grabber

 GRT Dashboard Grabber is a Python-based tool designed to scrape data from Power BI dashboards and store the extracted data in a MySQL/MariaDB database.
-This project leverages Selenium for browser automation, BeautifulSoup for HTML parsing, and pandas for data manipulation.
+This project leverages Selenium for browser automation and BeautifulSoup for HTML parsing for data manipulation.

 ## Features